We may earn money when you click on links to our partners. Advertiser Disclosure

 How Employees Can Take Advantage of the Big Stay

-The Great Resignation of 2021-2022 seems to be coming to an end, as more and more people are choosing to stay at their jobs.
+The Great Resignation of 2021-2022 is behind us, as more and more people are choosing to stay at their jobs.
 This is partly due to the rising cost of living, the desire for job security, and the increasing importance of work-life balance.
 As a result, companies are finding ways to create more engaging and rewarding workplaces to retain their employees.
-For this study, we surveyed 1,000 HR professionals and employees to gain a better understanding of the present phenomenon—the Big Stay.
+For this study, we surveyed 1,000 HR professionals and employees during the summer of 2023 to gain a better understanding of the present phenomenon—the Big Stay.

 Key Takeaways